Canada's Spavor says he is 'overjoyed' to reunite with family after China release - NewsBreak

 Canada's Spavor says he is 'overjoyed' to reunite with family after China release

-(Reuters) - Canadian citizen Michael Spavor said on Friday that he was overjoyed to be reunited with his family after being released from jail in China last week.
+(Reuters) - Canadian citizen Michael Spavor expressed joy on Friday at being reunited with his family after being released from jail in China last week.

-Canadians Michael Kovrig and Michael Spavor were released last week after being detained by Chinese authorities just days after Huawei Technologies Co Ltd Chief Financial Officer Meng Wanzhou's arrest in Vancouver in December 2018.
+Businessman Spavor and Canadian former diplomat Michael Kovrig were released last week after being detained by Chinese authorities just days after Huawei Technologies Co Ltd Chief Financial Officer Meng Wanzhou’s arrest in Vancouver in December 2018.

+They were released within hours of Meng reaching a deal with U.S. prosecutors to end the bank fraud case against her, after being held for more than 1,000 days.
+Beijing has denied that their arrests were linked.

+Spavor was accused of supplying photographs of military equipment to Kovrig and sentenced in August to 11 years in jail.
+Kovrig had been awaiting sentencing.
+The two men’s families have said they were innocent.

 Comments / 0